pablo8635/project1/README.md

 # Title
-Is there any relation between socio economic level and qualtiy food consumption in the US?
+Is there any relation between socio-economic level and qualtiy food consumption in the US?

 # Team Members
 - Juan Pablo Sada